kiborgok/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Found out that there was an internal server error and edited the Toys class name to Toy

 - Update the number of likes for a toy

   - How I debugged:
+  Added the render method to return the updated toy likes

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Added the destroy action to toys resource